cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 Order of Preferences
 ====================

-The overriding order of Preferences is:
+The overriding order of Preferences is (from lowest to highest precedence):

 CDAP Instance < Namespace < Application < Program < Runtime Arguments (passed in during start of the Program)